Which Supreme Source Recipes Get

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Supreme Source Grain Free Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Supreme Source looks like an above-average dry dog food.

-When you consider the protein-boosting effect of the peas and lentils, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the various legumes, flaxseed and alfalfa, this looks like the profile of a kibble containing a notable amount of meat.

-Supreme Source Grain Free is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Supreme Source is a grain-free dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.